biprodip/text_summarizer/README.md

 	1. EC2 access : It is virtual machine

-	2. ECR: Elastic Container registry to save your docker image in aws
+	2. ECR: Elastic container registry to save docker image in aws

 	#Description: About the deployment